Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 In this copy, part X, General Review of the Orchideae is bound first in volume I Originally published in 10 parts, usually bound in 2 volumes, in 1887-1894, it is a milestone and a famous and still useful reference in orchid literature, with descriptions and culture of about 1,700 species and hybrids, together with the history of their discovery and collection, about 1300 pages.
 Besides the detailed descriptions, the work includes details on the discovery and development of the various species and varieties.
 Veitch was a leading English nursery, which sent plant hunters to many parts of the world, and introduced numerous new varieties and species.
 BMNH 2199.
 Massachusetts Horticultural Library Catalogue 323.
 Burrage p.
 90. Glikbarg (supplement 1982).
 "Many of the instructions contained in the Manual relative to the care of different orchids are still valuable.
 Good scientific descriptions in English are given for each species; these descriptions are accompanied by the appropriate references to earlier authorities together with detailed information on habitat, discovery and culture.
 A substantial amount of interesting detail concerning contemporary and past orchid hunters, collectors and growers is given, much of which would be difficult to find elsewhere.
 The numerous maps indicating the habitat of various species are valuable and the work is enriched by many well-drawn black and white engraved plates and illustrations

 WATKINS, John V.; ABC of Orchid Growing.
-Chicago, Ziff-Davis Publishing Company, [1948], First edition, 8vo [21 x 14 cm]; x, 134 pp, colored frontis, numerous illus from photos and drwgs, glossary of terms, appendix, index, orig blue cloth, spine title lettering, dj (tear, chip at edge, not price clipped), near fine and clean in good dj.
+Chicago, Ziff-Davis Publishing Company, [1948], First edition, 8vo [21 x 14 cm]; x, 134 pp, colored frontis, numerous illustrations from photos and drwgs, glossary of terms, appendix, index, original blue cloth, spine title lettering, dj (tear, chip at edge, not price clipped), near fine and clean in good dj.

 A well-illustrated work with chapters on all the most popular genera and a detailed section on general culture including pollination, use of orchids, formulary, etc.